Old,State,House,And,The,Skyscrapers,Of,The,Financial,District

 Advertising

 Whether you’re a Boston newbie or a seasoned local, there’s no better place to introduce yourself to (or re-acquaint yourself with) the city and its humble history than the Freedom Trail.
-The two-and-a-half-mile trail, clearly marked by its recognizable red “line” on the sidewalk, winds its way past several of the Hub’s best-known historical sites and attractions.
-While it’s easy to DIY your way through the history lesson, you can also opt for an educational tour conducted by 18th-century costumed guides.
-Fortunately the trail also winds past some of Boston’s best restaurants and Boston's best bars, so you can fuel up for all that exploration at a variety of eateries and watering holes.
-Get the most out of the Freedom Trail with our guide to everything you need to explore this beloved historical and cultural trail.
-View the official site here.
+The 2.5-mile walking route through downtown Boston, clearly marked by its recognizable brick red “line” on the sidewalk, winds past several of the Hub’s best-known historical sites and attractions.
+While it’s easy to DIY your way through the American history lessons, you can also opt for an educational tour conducted by 18th-century costumed guides.
+Fortunately the trail also winds past some of Boston’s best restaurants and Boston's best bars so you can fuel up for all that exploration.
+Get the most out of the Freedom Trail with our guide to everything you need to explore this beloved historical and cultural footpath

 Where does the Freedom Trail start and end?

-You can join the Freedom Trail at any point, but to get the most out of the tour, it helps to follow from start to finish.
-The Trail technically begins at the Visitor Information Center on the Boston Common, where you can pick up a map or rent an audio tour, and ends at the Bunker Hill Monument and USS Constitution in Charlestown.
-Note: as the trail doesn’t follow events in chronological order, it’s up to you which end you begin your stroll.
+You can join the Freedom Trail at any point, but to get the most out of the tour, it helps to follow from end to end.
+It technically begins at the Visitor Information Center on Boston Common, where you can pick up a map or rent an audio tour.
+It ends in Charlestown at the Bunker Hill Monument and USS Constitution.
+The Freedom Trail is set up geographically, not chronilogically, so it’s up to you where to begin your stroll.

 Where does the Freedom Trail go?

-The Freedom Trail covers a 2.5 mile stretch from Downtown Boston to Charlestown.
-Along the way, you’ll pass 16 historic landmarks where you can learn about American history - both specific to the city and the birth of our nation.
-The 16 sites are Boston Common, Massachusetts State House, Park Street Church, Granary Burying Ground, King’s Chapel and Burying Ground, Boston Latin School/Benjamin Franklin Statue, Old Corner Bookstore, Old South Meeting House, Old State House, Boston Massacre site, Faneuil Hall, Paul Revere House, Old North Church, Copp’s Hill Burying Ground, USS Constitution, and the Bunker Hill Monument.
+The Freedom Trail covers a 2.5-mile stretch from Downtown Boston to Charlestown.
+Along the way, you’ll pass 16 historic landmarks marked by bronze plaques where you can learn about American history—both specific to the city and the birth of our nation.
+The 16 sites are Boston Common, the Massachusetts State House, Park Street Church, Granary Burying Ground, King’s Chapel and Burying Ground, Boston Latin School/Benjamin Franklin Statue, Old Corner Bookstore, Old South Meeting House, Old State House, the Boston Massacre site, Faneuil Hall, Paul Revere House, Old North Church, Copp’s Hill Burying Ground, USS Constitution and the Bunker Hill Monument.

 freedom trail boston